-Alan Partridge is back on our screens, and all is well with the world.
+Alan Partridge is back on our screens, conducting media interviews, and all is well with the world.
 Well, for half an hour on a Monday evening his new show, This Time, makes me feel life isn’t all that bad.

 He’s a national treasure, whose incessant awkwardness results in excruciating exchanges with his guests and colleagues.
 Alan’s car crash interviews are a staple of his output and it got me thinking – how could you prepare for an interview with a character like Mr Partridge?
 Well…

 Is Alan’s new show really the best opportunity for you to broadcast your message to the world?
 Does it have the right audience, or has it come from a scattergun approach to pitching a story?
 It’s important to know it’s the right place to be for your business and isn’t simply ticking a big KPI-shaped box.

 Know what makes Mr Partridge tick and speak on his terms.
 Read his recent articles, watch or listen to his recent interviews and get to know his interests (Twitter activity is a good starting point for this – not his collection of Bond films or issues of What Car magazine).
 Do all you can in advance to find his “level”.
 It will build rapport and keep the conversation natural.

 Stay alert in media interviews